Welcome... to First Time Crackers

 Make sure they are dry To test for dryness, crack a couple of pecans by hand and then snap the meat halves in two.
 If they snap crisply, you're ready to go.
 If they bend or crumble, they're still too green for the machines to crack properly.
 To dry pecans, spread them out in a warm place and let the sun do the work.

-Sort by size Our machines are designed to crack by the nut size (medium and large) and mixed sizes will get mixed results.
-Sorry, we are not able to do a good job on small natives (3/4 inch or less in diameter); they are too small to get picked up properly by the cracker and get smashed, instead of cracked.
+Sort by size Our machines are designed to crack by the the width of the nut size (medium - 13/16 in. through large - 1 In.), not the length. and mixed sizes will get mixed results.
+Sorry, we are not able to do a good job on small natives (12/16 in. or less in diameter); they are too small to get picked up properly by the cracker and they get smashed sideways, instead of cracked lenghtwise.

 Clean Pecans No dirt clods, rocks, sticks, screw drivers, pliers, eyeglass lens, paper, snuff cans, church keys or tractor bolts; thank you.
 And pick out the pecans still in hulls.
 All too hard on our machinery.
 Also pick out any pecans with small holes.
 Those have weevil grubs in them, and you probably don't want grubs in your take home pecans.
 We certainly don’t want them in our machinery.
 If needed, we'll send you to the Timeout Station to clean things up, before taking in your pecans.